Asymptotic Charges and Coherent States in QCD: Ward Identities for Dressed S-matrix

+which is the same as the one-loop contribution to the Ward identity for that choice.

-While for simplicity we focused on the case with only incoming hard particles it is possible to generalize our results to generic in- and out-states by essentially using crossing symmetry.
-In order to check diagrammatically that crossing is satisfied for dressed states one can argue that the non-Abelian gluon clouds at leading logarithmic order weakly commute with the S-matrix.
-The steps are essentially the same as \cite{Choi:2017ylo}, with the important difference that here we have non-Abelian generators inside the clouds.
-However even in the non-Abelian theory the coherent state operators have the property (see Appendix B)
+While for simplicity we focused on the case with only incoming hard particles, it is possible to generalize our results to generic in- and out-states by essentially using crossing symmetry.
+In order to check diagrammatically that crossing is satisfied for dressed states, one can argue that the non-Abelian gluon clouds at leading logarithmic order weakly commute with the S-matrix.
+The steps are essentially the same as in \cite{Choi:2017ylo}, with the important difference that here we have non-Abelian generators inside the clouds.
+However even in the non-Abelian theory the coherent state-operators have the property

-We have explicitly checked that for the ordering prescription $(\text{8.b.2})$ there are no corrections to the Ward identity for generic states while for ordering $(\text{8.b.1})$ the correction term now has a sum over both out-going and in-going partons with a corresponding sign.
+We have explicitly checked that for the ordering prescription $(\text{8.b.2})$ there are no corrections to the Ward identity for generic states, while for ordering $(\text{8.b.1})$ the correction term now has a sum over both outgoing and incoming partons with a corresponding sign.